Apostolic-Prophetic movement

-Purpose

-The stated purpose of the AP movement is to restore the ministries of prophets and apostles to the church.
-They believe the restoration of the five ministry offices will fulfill the purpose for which they were given: the equipping and perfecting of the saints in Christ's image and ministry.
-Prophets and apostles are believed to be preparing church members for the day of the manifestation of the Kingdom of God and to give testimony to every nation.

-The movement is not an organization and does not have formal membership.

 History

 Around the time of the Second Great Awakening, leaders like Joseph Smith introduced the concept of the restoration of living prophets and apostles to guide religious movements in the US.
 The Church of Jesus Christ of Latter-day Saints in particular grew substantially over the next century, and its members recognized many prophets and apostles over that time.
 Much later, the modern movement quickly spread among evangelicals through the use of early mass-marketing techniques by megachurches and religious corporations.
 Early 20th-century movement leaders were Paul Cain and Bill Hamon.
 Hamon introduced the idea of a coming prophetic movement and was instrumental in establishing prophets of that movement, especially in the form of the Elijah company of prophets, and activating and training Christians in prophetic ministry.
 John Eckhardt and C. Peter Wagner were prominent figures in pioneering and propagating the movement.
 After the apostles began to propagate, many of them appeared throughout the US and other countries.

 The majority of ministers and members of the movement came from former Charismatic movement churches.
 The ministry took the form of Bible preaching and prophesying.
 Hundreds of prophets went to other countries and prophesied to national leaders.
 Hector Torres claims that the apostles manifested signs and wonders, and that the saints were taught divine healing and the working of miracles.
 The local and global apostolic order was established based on the five-fold ministry concept.
 Church planting was done and people began to work for "the unity of the Church, the restoration of all things, and the promotion of the Kingdom of God."